rurouni-omibus/Rurouni-ombibus-/README.md

 # Rurouni-omnibus

-👋 Hi,this is @rurouni the author
+👋 Hi,this is me @rurouni

-- 👀 author's interested in actual females, not imposter...
+- 👀 Me interested in actual females, not imposter...

-- 🌱 author's currently rewriting the fabric of the universe...
+- 🌱 Me currently rewriting the fabric of the universe...

-- 💞️ Author looking to collaborate on embedded synergy ...
+- 💞️ Me looking to collaborate on embedded synergy ...

 - 📫 IYKYK ...